 2. View from Sveti Ivan mountain

 On the list of almost every tourist in Kotor: walking from the Stari Grad to the fortress of Sveti Ivan.
 This fort is situated high on a hill above the city making the walk up the 1350 steps equivalent to a work-out.
-Moreover, in the summer it can be an ever bigger challenge when you have to deal with the constant sun in your face.
+Moreover, in the summer it can be an even bigger challenge when you have to deal with the constant sun in your face.
 However, once you have reached the first hundred steps, you will understand why you are doing this.
 The view of the triangular city center surrounded by water and mountains is truly phenomenal.
 You will get the best view from the sixteenth-century Church of Our Lady of Health.
 Honestly, the view over the city was the biggest reason why I wanted to climb the Sveti Ivan mountain.
 There is not much to see in the fortress itself.

 3. Cat town Kotor

 A remarkable detail of Kotor: this city has a large number of cats.
 The cat is one of the symbols of Kotor and there is even a museum dedicated to it in the Stari Grad.
 Where do these cats come from?
-According to legend the cats come from the old merchant ships that were docked in the city.
-In that time Kotor suffered a lot from mice, rats and snakes and the hunting cats solved this problem.
+According to legend, the cats come from the old merchant ships that were docked in the city.
+In that time Kotor suffered a lot from mice, rats, and snakes and the hunting cats solved this problem.
 Nowadays the cats are not so much hunting anymore, but napping in the sun.

 4. Abandoned Kotor: hotel Fjord

-Near the bus station you will find a number of abandoned buildings.
+Near the bus station, you will find a number of abandoned buildings.
 The most well-known abandoned site is Hotel Fjord.
-In the late eighties this was a five-star resort in the Bay of Kotor.
+In the late eighties, this was a five-star resort in the Bay of Kotor.
 Unfortunately, the hotel was only in operation for 19 years.
-After the Balkan Wars in the nineties local tourism had declined dramatically.
+After the Balkan Wars in the nineties, local tourism had declined dramatically.
 However, today tourists are finding their way back to the hotel, but this time for a whole different reason: urban exploring.